punknight16/raspby-projects/index.markdown

 ### Platform Research: Jekyll

 I have written a few blogs before, and this time I want to try Jekyll.
 Jekyll is a command line tool instead of a visual tool like Wordpress.
-I think long-term it might be easier to maintian than a Wordpress blog.
+I think long-term it might be easier to maintain than a Wordpress blog.
 I also like the idea of the site being completely persisted on my Raspberry Pi, and then mirrored into the cloud.
 This means I can close down the site, store it on GitHub, and upload it somewhere else with ease.

 To download Jekyll on the Raspberry Pi, I went to the Ubuntu install docs and followed the steps.
-THen, I just followed the last three steps of the quick start guid.
+Then, I just followed the last three steps of the quick start guide.
 Here are the links:

 * [Install Jekyll on Linux](https://jekyllrb.com/docs/installation/ubuntu)
 * [Jekyll Quickstart Guide](https://jekyllrb.com/docs)